This actor will play Professor Utonium in The Powerpuff Girls

-The cast of the new live action series is almost complete, you already know who will be Professor Utonium
+The cast of the new live action series based on the popular Cartoon Network series, The Powerpuff Girls, is almost complete, you know who will be Professor Utonium

-The Variety website recently reported that the series star Scrubs, Donald Faison, has joined the live adaptation of The CW from The Powerpuff Girls by Greg Berlanti, where he plays the father of the heroic trio, Professor Utonium.
-The report also indicates that the new CW series will be named The Powerpuff Girls.
+Variety recently reported that the series star Scrubs, Donald Faison, has joined the live-action adaptation of The CW from The Super Chicks by Greg Berlanti, where he plays the father of the heroic trio, Professor Utonium.
+The news also indicates that the new CW series will be named The Powerpuff Girls.

 Who will the 3 girls be?